Harlem Renaissance: Mainstream recognition of Harlem culture

-The first stage of the Harlem Renaissance started in the late 1910s.
+Through the course of this renaissance, talents would be shared, and we would see a blow-up in the industry of African American artists, sculptors, musical artists, etc. The first stage of the Harlem Renaissance started in the late 1910s.
 In 1917, the premiere of Granny Maumee, The Rider of Dreams, and Simon the Cyrenian: Plays for a Negro Theater took place.
 These plays, written by white playwright Ridgely Torrence, featured African-American actors conveying complex human emotions and yearnings.
 They rejected the stereotypes of the blackface and minstrel show traditions.
 In 1917, James Weldon Johnson called the premieres of these plays "the most important single event in the entire history of the Negro in the American Theater".

 Another landmark came in 1919, when the communist poet Claude McKay published his militant sonnet "If We Must Die", which introduced a dramatically political dimension to the themes of African cultural inheritance and modern urban experience featured in his 1917 poems "Invocation" and "Harlem Dancer".
 Published under the pseudonym Eli Edwards, these were his first appearance in print in the United States after immigrating from Jamaica.
-Although "If We Must Die" never alluded to race, African-American readers heard its note of defiance in the face of racism and the nationwide race riots and lynchings then taking place.
+Although "If We Must Die" did not explicitly refer to race, African-American readers heard its note of defiance in the face of racism and the nationwide race riots and lynchings then taking place.
 By the end of the First World War, the fiction of James Weldon Johnson and the poetry of Claude McKay were describing the reality of contemporary African-American life in America.

 The Harlem Renaissance grew out of the changes that had taken place in the African-American community since the abolition of slavery, as the expansion of communities in the North.
 These accelerated as a consequence of World War I and the great social and cultural changes in the early 20th-century United States.
 Industrialization attracted people from rural areas to cities and gave rise to a new mass culture.
 Contributing factors leading to the Harlem Renaissance were the Great Migration of African Americans to Northern cities, which concentrated ambitious people in places where they could encourage each other, and the First World War, which had created new industrial work opportunities for tens of thousands of people.
 Factors leading to the decline of this era include the Great Depression.